THE MESSAGE OF THE TWO WITNESSES

 The godly remnant (the Lord working in them) will preach to the all the nations of the earth the same message proclaimed by John the Baptist and the Lord Jesus:

-In those days came John the Baptist, preaching in the wilderness of Judaea, And saying, Repent ye: for the kingdom of heaven is at hand.
+and saying, “Repent, for the kingdom of heaven is at hand!”
 (Matthew 3:2)

 The two witnesses will proclaim: “Repent, for the Kingdom of Heaven is at hand.”